xxyzz/WordDumb/README.md

 Windows: https://calibre-ebook.com/download_windows64

+- Install WordDumb plugin

+From calibre's "Preference" -> "Plugins" -> "Get new plugins".
+Add the plugin to "The context menu for the books in the calibre library" in "Preferences" -> "Toolbars & menus".

 - Install jhowell's [KFX Input](https://www.mobileread.com/forums/showthread.php?t=291290) plugin for KFX books(optional).

-- Install Python3 for X-ray(optional).
+- Install Python3 for X-Ray(optional).

-    If you don't need X-Ray, you can disable it in the plugin's settings.
+If you don't need X-Ray, you can disable it at calibre preference -> plugins -> search WordDumb -> click "customize plugin".
 It's enabled by default except on macOS.
 X-Ray doesn't work on macOS with library validation enabled.

 ```
 // macOS